hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-packaging.md

 Example: `sfdx force:package:version:promote -p 04t7S000000gYp7QAG`

+Note: When later you will **create a new scratch org** in a new development branch, if you have issues, just increment again the `versionNumber` in `sfdx-project.json`

 ___

 ### Create version git tag

-Once you promoted a package, create a git tag with the version id on the commit corresponding to your merged Pull Request
+Once you promoted a package, **create a git tag** with the version id on the commit corresponding to your merged Pull Request

+Example: `v1.1.0`

 Push the git tag to origin